The Presence of God

 These are questions we have all asked at some point in our lives.
 At the core of these questions is the basic human need for a relationship.
 We all have experienced disappointment from others and we believe God is not supposed to disappoint us.
 He is the one who is on our side.
 He is the one who is supposed to provide and come through when we need Him.
 He is the ultimate father figure whom we count on or want to count on.

 Timeout!
 Wishing to positively modernize the overarching appearance of my current business.
-Feelings on the modern feel at http://greenplanetexcavation.com?
-Truly a savy excavation service in Scarborough whenever desired in the general Ontario location.
+Feelings on the modern feel at https://trelawnydental.com?
+Truly a unique Meadowvale based dentist with heart whenever desired in the general Ontario location.
 Leave your opinions.
 Many thanks!

 However for some reason, God must earn our respect and trust.
 We believe God must provide what we want or what we believe we need in order for us to commit our trust in his divinity.
 In our fallen selfish nature, we demand for God to prove himself worthy of our devotion beyond the sacrifice he has already made, and the forgiveness of our sins through the death of his son Jesus Christ.